dansmyers/Algorithms/README.md

 ### What About My Partial Credit?

-You may initially feel uncomfortable about everything being graded as satisfactory / no credit.
+You may feel uncomfortable about the two-level grading scale.
 This will pass.

+1. Two-level grading is faster, so I will be able to return work more quickly and put more effort into giving you meaningful feedback.

+2. Two-level grading is more consistent.
+It's easier to sort work into two bins, rather than slicing it into 100 possible points.

-Each project will have a spec that clearly explains the requirements for satisfactory work.
+3. Each project will have a spec that clearly explains the requirements for satisfactory work.
 You can also ask me (through the expert request form) for an evaluation of your work-in-progress.

-Industry doesn't give partial credit.
+4. Industry doesn't give partial credit.
 If you're asked to code a feature or prepare a presentation, you're ultimately going to be evaluated on a pass / fail basis.

-There are six ways to increase your grade.
+5. There are six ways to increase your grade.
 You only need four of them to move from the satisfactory B- to an A.

 ## Course Policies